onema/kt-robots/README.md

 ```bash
 ./gradlew deployServer
 ```
-This task will compile the `server` project, and deploy it to AWS Fargate in the `us-east-2` (Ohio) region.

 <details>
-<summary>Deployment details</summary>
+<summary>Details</summary>

-This command will create and do a few things:
+This task will create and do a few things:

-1. Copile the server
+- Copile the server
-2. Creates a docker image that runs the server
+- Creates a docker image that runs the server
-4. Create an ECR docker repository to host the image
+- Create an ECR docker repository to host the image
-5. Pushes the image to the new docker repository
+- Pushes the image to the new docker repository
-6. Creates a Fargate cluster
+- Creates a Fargate cluster
-7. Creates a service and runs a task exposing port 8080
+- Creates a service and runs a task exposing port 8080

 </details>